Recent articles

 About us

 We have an open membership.
 Members collectively develop quarterly programmes of speakers who write for our publication.
-We are global and inter-institutional, beginning as a working group at the University of Warwick and now expanding throughout the world.
+We began as a working group at the Institute of Advanced Studies, University of Warwick (UK) and are expanding throughout the world.

 Member locations, UK